Where To Stay In Lanzarote: 11 Best Areas

-Of its numerous surrounding beaches, nearby Playa Dorada is the most popular.
+Of its numerous surrounding beaches, nearby Playa Dorada is the most popular, then Playa Flamingo, Papagayo beach is a short drive away.
 Protected by its manmade cove it is perfect for sunbathing, the calm sea is ideal for families with children and with a wide array of water sports and activities on offer, everyone can enjoy a relaxing day at this beautiful beach.

 Regular ferries run to nearby Fuerteventura, making this a great place to stay if you’re interested in taking a day trip over to the neighboring island.

-2. Puerto del Carmen, Where to Stay in Lanzarote for Shopping, Scuba Diving
+4. Puerto del Carmen, where to stay in Lanzarote for nightlife

 Founded as a small fishing town, Puerto del Carmen still boasts a beautiful harbor populated with restaurants stocked by fresh, locally caught fish.
 If you want to experience a delicious dining experience and some truly unforgettable seafood, this is a place to visit.

 The 6 kilometers of sheltered beaches also offer some of the calmest coasts in the Canaries.
 Take advantage of this by visiting one of the local diving schools and explore the vibrant world beneath the crystal-clear waters.
 Grande Beach, Los Pocillos, Matagorda, Playa Chica are the main beaches in this area.